• Skip to primary navigation

 Cutting the bars: Run a sharp knife under hot water for 15 seconds.
 Then, wipe the water off with a paper towel and slice, wiping the knife off after each cut.

-Freezer: Store the yogurt bars uncut in the freezer for up to a month.
-Cover the uncut bars in the pan with plastic wrap.
-If you cut the bars in squares, store them in the freezer in an airtight container or freezer bag.
+Freezer: Store the yogurt bars cut or uncut in the freezer for up to a month.
+Cover the with plastic wrap in the pan or in an airtight container

 Nutrition